San Mateo de Otao :

 Climate of San Mateo de Otao

 San Mateo de Otao enjoys a temperate to cold climate depending on altitude.
 The best time to visit is from April to November, during the dry season, when the sky is generally clear and rainfall is rare.
-Temperatures vary with altitude: cooler at higher elevations, milder in the valley.
+Temperatures vary by altitude: cooler at higher elevations, milder in the valley.

 Why visit San Mateo de Otao?